autotraderuk/mcr-digital-chat/README.md

  Follow this link : http://localhost:8081 you should see that old classic Hello World!

+ Now let's make a simple change and then commit to our repository.

+ Select the VCS tab within intellij, and then push.

 ## Using the url with the command line: